-Step 7: Discussion of Principles of Bill (First Reading): After Motion for consideration, the principles of the Bill and its general provisions shall be discussed in the Assembly and if the Member In-charge has moved for consideration of the Bill at once, amendments in various clauses of the Bill can be moved or also be referred to a Select Committee of the Assembly or circulated for the purpose of eliciting public opinion.
+Step 7: Discussion of Principles of Bill (First Reading): After Motion for consideration, the principles of the Bill and its general provisions are discussed in the Assembly and if the Member in-charge has moved for consideration of the Bill at once, amendments in various clauses of the Bill can also be moved or also be referred to a Select Committee of the Assembly or circulated for the purpose of eliciting public opinion.

-Step 8: Submission of Bill Clause by Clause (Second Reading): If Motion for consideration of the Bill has been carried, the Speaker submits the Bill to the Assembly clause by clause.
-If a Member has moved a Motion for amendment in a clause of the Bill that amendment is considered by the Assembly at the time of consideration of the clause in which the amendment is moved.
+Step 8: Submission of Bill Clause by Clause: Second Reading: If Motion for consideration of the Bill has been carried, the Speaker submits the Bill to the Assembly clause by clause.
 Clause one, Preamble and Title of the Bill are considered after the consideration of other clauses and Schedules of the Bill.